janschill/cern-solid-code-investigation/report/setting-up-pod.md

 ```

-It is important that the configure directories exist and have correct user permissions.
+It is important that the configuration directories exist and have correct user permissions.

 ```bash
 # Create directories